 Determining that the STI-CA/PKI provides a warranty with regards to the issued certificates.

-Format of STI-CA List

-[Editor’s note: Details of what is stored in the List of Valid CAs (e.g., Domain Name, etc.)]

-Along with the individual entries, the list shall contain a counter that is incremented by one each time a new list is provided by the STI-PA.
-The list shall also contain a field indicating an expiry (e.g., notAfter field).
-If the list has expired, the Service provider shall request an updated list.

 Distributing Trusted STI-CA List

 One approach for distributing the trusted STI-CA list is using an API over HTTPS.
 In this case the STI-PA could sign the STI-CA list, also allowing it to be securely stored by the Service Provider.

 Another approach is to use a signed PKCS#7/CMS [RFC 5652] container with the list of STI-CAs.
 Since this provides a signed data structure, the Service Provider can securely store it in their file system or database.
 The STI-VS shall verify the signature on the list each time the list is referenced.

-In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs is updated on a regular basis (e.g., daily).
-Details of the lifecycle management of the Trusted STI-CA list is provided in section 7.3.
+With either approach, the Service Provider needs the public key associated with the signature of the signed list.
+The Service Provider can securely obtain the key during initial account creation.
+However, good practices require the STI-PA to periodically rollover the key.
+There are two possible mechanisms commonly used:

+At the time the first key is provided to the Service Provider, the STI-PA can also create the next key and publish the hash of the next key in a list available to the Service Provider (i.e., in the STI-CA list).

+The Service Provider can use the Trust Anchor Management Protocol (TAMP) [RFC 5934].

+Format of STI-CA List

+The STI-CA list shall contain the key for the trust list as well as the algorithm used for the signature.
+The list shall contain a counter that is incremented by one each time a new list is provided by the STI-PA.
+The list shall also contain a field indicating an expiry (e.g., notAfter field).
+If the list has expired, the Service provider shall request an updated list.

+The individual entries in the STI-CA list shall be comprised of the following information:

+Name consistent with the convention identified in the Certificate Policy.
+This would be the name in the Subject field in the issued certificate and shall include the country name and organization name.

+[Editor’s note: other fields TBD. ]

 Lifecycle of Trusted STI-CA List

 This section discusses considerations and management of the lifecycle of the STI-CA list.
+In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs is updated on a regular basis (e.g., daily).
 Criteria by which a STI-CA would be removed from the Trust List are described in section 4 and are subject to policy considerations.
 In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, the STI-PA shall send an updated list to the Service Providers.
-In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list
+In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.

 STI-PA administration of Service Providers